-- 1. Upon the filing of the bankruptcy petition, the bank accounts no longer belonged to the Debtors but belonged to the Estate.
-(Although the Debtors wished to exempt the accounts from the Estate, that process had not yet been completed, so the accounts remained property of the Estate.) - 2.
-The Debtors could not be injured by any action the Bank took because the accounts no longer belonged to the Debtors. - 3.
-The Bank did not violate the automatic stay by refusing to allow the accounts to be debited but did quite the opposite by requesting instructions from the Chapter 7 trustee who was vested with all power and control over the assets.
+- The Debtors could not be injured by any action the Bank took because the accounts no longer belonged to the Debtors. - The Bank did not violate the automatic stay by refusing to allow the accounts to be debited but did quite the opposite by requesting instructions from the Chapter 7 trustee who was vested with all power and control over the assets.